shaner306/AstroData-Toolkit/README.md

 This Git folder is intended to serve as the holder for the DRDC Ottawa Astro/Photometry Open Source Software project.

-Main Software
-  1. TRM
-  2. Reference Star Tracking
-  3. Transform Calculations

 ### V1 - Created/ To Be Created
 1. Integrated Pinpoint Solving
 2. Basic Star Matching and Transform Calculations
     - With errors and Std dev integrated
 3. Standard Magnitude Calculations of Basic Stars (To be completed)
-4. Basic Star Data Collection and Output
+4. Basic Star Data Collection and Output (Pinpoint Solving Point Stars)
       - FWHM
       - Magnitudes
       - Instrumental Mag